Adding a Block Volume to a Windows Instance

 - Name: Enter a user-friendly name.
 Avoid entering confidential information.

-- availability domain: Select the same One or more isolated, fault-tolerant Oracle data centers that host cloud resources such as instances, volumes, and subnets.
-A region contains one or more availability domains. that you selected for your instance.
+- availability domain: Select the same availability domain that you selected for your instance.
 If you followed the tutorial instructions when launching your instance, this will be the first availability domain in the list.
 The volume and the instance must be in the same availability domain.

 - Size: Enter 256 to create a 256 GB block volume.